MustafaDiaa/Sarahah_ASKME/README.md

 # Sarahah_ASKME
 A clone for Sarahah App in which user can anonymously send message to existing users in database.
+Built using Node.js, Express, Mongoose and tested with Postman.

 The app has been built upon applying many concepts like:
 1- Authentication/Authorization Middleware